 You can adjust the amount of green chili peppers depending on how spicy you want the curry to be.
 Serrano peppers can be used instead of green chilies

 I always prefer to use fresh tomatoes, but you can use canned crushed tomatoes as well.

 Wash 2 pounds of skinless bone-in chicken pieces.
 Drain well and set aside.

 Add 4 cloves, 2 whole green cardamoms, 6 whole black peppercorns, and a 1-inch piece of cinnamon stick to a mortar and pestle and lightly crush them.

-Heat 5 tbsp oil in a large skillet over medium-high heat.
+Heat 5 tablespoon oil in a large skillet over medium-high heat.

 Once the oil is hot, add the crushed spices and 2 bay leaves and saute for 3-4 seconds.

-Add 3 tsp ginger garlic paste and 2 tsp chopped green chili peppers and saute for 20 seconds.
+Add 3 teaspoon ginger garlic paste and 2 teaspoon chopped green chili peppers and saute for 20 seconds.

 Add 1 and ½ cups of sliced onions and cook on medium heat until they turn dark brown in colour (12-15 minutes).
 Keep stirring while frying.

 Add the chicken pieces and cook on high heat for 3-4 minutes.